 About the Authors

-Lauren K. Saunders, a co-author, is associate director of the National Consumer Law Center in Washington, D.C., where she directs the Center’s federal legislative and regulatory work.
+Lauren K. Saunders, coauthor, is the associate director of the National Consumer Law Center in Washington, D.C., where she directs the Center’s federal legislative and regulatory work.
 She regularly speaks and writes in areas including prepaid cards, payment systems, small dollar loans, and deposit accounts.
-She is a contributing author to NCLC’s Consumer Credit Regulation and Fair Credit Reporting.
+She is a contributing author to Consumer Credit Regulation and Fair Credit Reporting.
 She previously directed the Federal Rights Project of the National Senior Citizens Law Center, was deputy director of litigation at Bet Tzedek Legal Services in Los Angeles, and was an associate at the public interest firm Hall & Phillips.

 Margot Saunders, coauthor, is senior counsel to NCLC, after serving as managing attorney of the Center’s Washington office from 1991 to 2005.
 She has testified before Congress on dozens of occasions regarding a wide range of consumer law matters, including predatory lending, payments law, electronic commerce, and other financial credit issues.
 She is a contributor to numerous NCLC manuals. including The Cost of Credit, Consumer Credit Regulation, Foreclosures, and Truth in Lending.
 She is a former member of the FRB’s Consumer Advisory Council, a former consumer specialist for North Carolina Legal Services, and the second recipient of the Vern Countryman Consumer Law Award.
 Margot regularly serves as an expert witness in consumer credit cases, providing opinions on predatory lending, electronic benefits, servicing and credit math issues.
 Prior to joining NCLC she was the consumer law specialist for North Carolina Legal Services.